cguth7/cguth7.github.io/_posts/2021-02-03-the-cfr-algorithm.md

 -->

 # CFR - The CFR Algorithm
 The Counterfactual Regret Minimization (CFR) algorithm was first published in a 2007 paper from the University of Alberta by Martin Zinkevich et al. called "[Regret Minimization in Games with Incomplete Information](https://poker.cs.ualberta.ca/publications/NIPS07-cfr.pdf)".
+Counterfactual means "relating to or expressing what has not happened or is not the case".

 ## TLDR Explanation
 CFR is a self play algorithm that learns by playing against itself repeatedly.
 It starts play with a uniform random strategy (each action at each decision point is equally likely) and iterates on these strategies to nudge closer to the game theory optimal Nash equilibrium strategy as the self play continues.
 The Nash equilibrium strategy is a "defensive" strategy that can't be beaten, but also doesn't take advantage of opponents.
+The counterfactual part comes from computing values based on assuming that our opponent plays to certain game states.

 ![Kuhn Poker Tree from Alberta](../assets/section4/cfr/infoset2.png "Kuhn Poker Tree from Alberta")